AnSwErYWJ/DataProcess/README.md

-# DataProcess
+# Introdection
-process the data from server in linux
+Process the data from server in linux,run in crontab.